Can I switch energy supplier if I owe money in the UK?

 Compare energy deals—even if you’re in arrears

-If you owe money to your current energy supplier, switching can still be possible—but the rules depend on your meter type, the size of the debt, and whether there’s an active dispute.
-Use EnergyPlus to compare whole-of-market home energy tariffs and see options that may suit your situation.
+If you owe money to your current energy supplier, switching can still be possible—but the outcome depends on your meter type, how old the debt is, the size of the debt, and whether there’s an active dispute.
+Use EnergyPlus to compare whole-of-market home energy tariffs and see options that may suit your situation, including fixed deals pitched against the July 2026 cap.

 What you’ll need (takes 2–3 minutes)